RichardMidnight/pi-safe/README.md

  - Restore an image-file to an SD card (or other media).

- - Works entirely on a Raspberry Pi.
+ - Works entirely on a Raspberry Pi (or other linux).
 No Windows or Mac needed.

  - Creates a compressed image-file that will resize to fill the new media to which it is restored.